akiratwang/UniMelb-Data-Science-Information/README.md

 For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.

 ## About Me
-- Tutor for Applied Data Science, Foundations of Computing, and Algorithms & Data Structures
+- Tutor for COMP10001, COMP20003 (formerly), COMP20008, INFO20003, MAST30034
+- Head Tutor (Summer Term) for COMP10001
-- Former Data Engineer Lead at DXC Technology
+- Former Lead Data Engineer at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)

 Always up for a chat to help out, feel free to reach out via [linkedin](https://www.linkedin.com/in/akira-t-wang/).